What is a “good” flight school?

 Of course there are certainly some variations to the answer, but any answers that are not

-similar to the quote above are at best incomplete, and at worst, demonstrating a misunderstanding of
+similar to the quote above are at best incomplete, and at worst, demonstrating a

 How is a potential student to know if a school lives up to the definition of "good?"
 How would a new student realize that ‘Flight Schools’ are not created equal?